Market Overview

 Performance tends to be lower during sustained one-directional moves with low trading volume – especially when traders are predominantly correct in their positioning.
 In these conditions, impermanent loss accumulates as the pool continuously rebalances – especially when the price diverges significantly from the entry price in either direction – while profitable traders extract PnL from the pool.
 Extended grinding declines with a clear short bias are the least favorable environment: the pool absorbs impermanent loss gradually without the offsetting benefit of large liquidation events or balanced fee generation from both sides of the market.

-Yield in a Downturn
+Structured Yield in a Volatile Market

 March tested a different kind of conviction than February.
 Where February delivered a liquidation cascade and record fear, March introduced geopolitical uncertainty on a scale the crypto market had never faced — an active military conflict disrupting 20% of the world's energy supply.